 - Do they receive regular education on topics related to their role such as how to read your financial reports, why certain policies and procedures exist, how they can become engaged in a committee on the board, etc.?

-- Did they receive any education on what fundraising is or how they can become engaged in your fundraising efforts?
+- Did they receive any education on what fundraising is or how you engage your board in fundraising efforts?

 Many times, staff and tenured board members forget that new board members may not know all the ropes and may not know how to best help the organization they have agreed to represent.